agentsix1/Custom-Recipes-Wiki/docs/getting-started.md

 All changes to the recipes require a reload *(not recommended)* or a server restart.
 New recipes will not be added or removed in any other way

 ## Commands Usage
 As of the release of v0.1, no commands are associated with this plugin.
-I do have plans to change this in the future.
-But at this time, there are none.
+I do have plans to change this in the [future](../ideas).

 ## What Recipes Come By Default?
 I would highly suggest checking out the [Recipes](../recipes) section on this Wiki.
 I have posted all of the [recipes](../recipes) that this plugin has by default.